i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_fixedpointr.rst

 iric_geo_riversurvey_read_fixedpointr
 =======================================

--  Reads the data of right bank extension line of the crosssection
+Reads the data of right bank extension line of the crosssection.

 Format (FORTRAN)
 ------------------